This Alternative to Meds Center article has been medically reviewed and fact-checked for accuracy.

-Risperdal is one of the more potent antipsychotic drugs on the market.
-In order to convert from the medication to Risperdal alternatives, it may be necessary to seek professional guidance.
+Anyone considering Risperdal alternatives probably is already aware this drug is one of the more potent antipsychotic drugs on the market.
+In order to convert from the medication to Risperdal alternatives, it is highly recommended to seek professional guidance.

-At Alternative to Meds Center we understand the risks posed by this drug and we serve as guides for those who are attempting to make the transition.
+At Alternative to Meds Center, we understand the risks posed by this drug and we serve as guides for those who are considering the transition.
 We’ve been there.
 We know what it takes.

 Do Your Symptoms